jshahbazi/pygotrader/README.md

 in an error with the current websocket-client library, which does not seem to have timeouts implemented properly.
 This will be remedied in a future release.
 For now, use the websocket feed for the regular Coinbase Pro exchange: wss://ws-feed.pro.coinbase.com

+### Custom trading algorithm
+While the program offers buying and selling via menu commands, there is also the ability to trade automatically via a custom algorithm.
+The algorithm can use any Python library and can call any outside program or API.
+There are no limits except for the initial function call.
+A sample algorithm that uses linear regression is included as an example.

 ### Uninstall
 ```